sid410/AvatarReactToCamera/README.md

 # AvatarReactToCamera
- IMD Tsundere subproject - Avatar would react to camera input (hand gesture and depth)
+ IMD Tsundere subproject - Avatar would react to camera input (hand gesture and depth) and display virtual scene to multiple monitors.